 The idea that coordinated exchange can outperform bilateral matching was recognized long before it was computationally feasible at scale.
 Kidney exchange programs -- where incompatible donor-patient pairs are matched so each patient receives a compatible kidney from another pair's donor -- have used this approach since the early 2000s.
 These programs demonstrated that coordinated matching could meaningfully increase the number of successful transplants.

 What makes digital asset markets different is scale and speed.
 A kidney exchange program matches dozens of pairs per quarter.
-A tokenized marketplace may need to match thousands of participants continuously.
-SWAPS achieves this through the living graph architecture: a preference graph that updates incrementally as inventory and wants change, discovering new trade opportunities in real time rather than in periodic batches.
+A tokenized marketplace may need to support thousands of users continuously.
+SWAPS keeps marketplace state current as inventory and wants change, discovering new trade opportunities in real time rather than in periodic batches.

-Blockchain settlement adds the final piece: atomic execution.
+Blockchain settlement adds the final piece: all-or-nothing transfer.
 In kidney exchange, the transfers execute sequentially over days, with the risk that a donor backs out mid-chain.
 With SWAPS, onchain batched transfers ensure that either all assets in a coordinated trade move simultaneously or none do.
-The coincidence of wants is solved not just in discovery but in execution.
+The coincidence of wants is solved not just in matching but in settlement.